 Christmas Number-one Singles In The UK

-The Christmas number one is considered especially prestigious, more so than any other time of year.
+The Christmas number one is considered especially prestigious.
 Christmas number-one singles have often also been the best-selling song of the year, though in recent years they have been released by reality television contestants and charity efforts.
-Due to the common practice of dating a chart by the date on which the week ends, the Christmas chart is dated the end of the week containing 25 December.
+The Christmas number is announced by BBC Radio 1 on the Friday before Christmas.
 The most recent Christmas number one single is "Last Christmas" by Wham!.

 History